 - Save file name as: Net ID.Institution name (e.g. ab1234.CalStateEastBay)

-Official documents will be requested if an offer of admission is extended.
+All U.S. transcripts should be sent as official.
+All other official documents (e.g. transcripts, marksheets, degree certificates) will be requested if an offer of admission is extended.
 The University reserves the right to determine what constitutes an official document.

 Please see guidelines below:

 All documents must be submitted in an unopened envelope issued directly from the issuing institution.
 When sending by U.S. mail, please address to the attention of International Admissions.
-If submitting electronically, select the option for an electronic transcript to be sent via a third party.
+If submitting electronically, select the option for an electronic transcript to be sent via a third party to Cal State East Bay or IAOoffdocuments@csueastbay.edu.
 PDF copies submitted by an applicant will not be accepted as official.